dribdat/dribdat/README.md

 > Look at [Screenshots and examples](https://dribdat.cc/about#screenshots) in the User Guide.

 For more background and references, see the [User Handbook](https://docs.dribdat.cc/usage/).
-If you need help or advice in setting up your event, or would like to contribute to the project: please get in touch via [the website](https://dribd.at) or [GitHub Issues](https://github.com/dribdat/dribdat/issues).
+If you need help or advice in setting up your event, or would like to contribute to the project: please get in touch via [Discussions](https://github.com/orgs/dribdat/discussions) or [GitHub Issues](https://github.com/dribdat/dribdat/issues).
 Follow and support the project's development on [OpenCollective](https://opencollective.com/dribdat/updates)

 <a href="https://opencollective.com/dribdat/donate" target="_blank"><img src="https://opencollective.com/dribdat/donate/button@2x.png?color=blue" width=300 /></a>